Saint Theresa's College of Quezon City: History

 A rudimentary makeshift building used by the U.S. Army, which previously occupied the place, as a garrison to protect the area, was utilized temporarily for the classrooms of St. Theresa's College, Quezon City, and for the quarters of the ICM sisters.

 January 7, 1947, marked the establishment of STCQC.
 However, the school was officially opened in June 1947.

 In 1957 St. Theresa's College Baguio City was opened, offering elementary and secondary education.
 It was one of the two all-girls school in the city.
 The other was Maryknoll College operated then by the Maryknoll Sisters.

 In 1963, the Philippine Orthopedic Center was moved from Mandaluyong, Rizal, to occupy 1/4 of the original 5 block property of STCQC.

 In 1972, the ICM Congregation launched a social orientation thrust for all its ministries in education and socio-pastoral, making St. Theresa’s College, Quezon City a pilot school for the implementation of this thrust.
 An ICM Sister was then commissioned to prepare a program for St. Theresa’s College, Quezon City which called for the school to make available the educational program to deserving families from the lower - middle income group by way of tuition discount, subsidized by Sambayan Educational Foundation, Inc. (SEFI), the funding arm.

 In 1980, before STCM was phased out, a kindergarten level was opened to boys, by Sister Redempta Biltereyst, known to her students as Mother Redempta.

 In May 2013, President Benigno Aquino III signed the Republic Act No. 10533, otherwise known as "Enhanced Basic Education Act of 2013" into law.

 In June 2016 DepEd launched the senior high school (SHS) program nationwide, a new level of basic education consisting of grades 11 and 12 (K-12).
 Following this, STCQC launched its Senior High School program.

+On March 8, 2024, STC sets its first historic football camp - first-ever women’s football team — The STC Golden Zebras.